-Currently Director of Oxford Martin School, University of Oxford and Professorial Fellow of Balliol College, Oxford (since 2016), Mr. Steiner has extensive senior leadership experience both at the grassroots and at the highest levels of international policymaking addressing environmental sustainability, social equity, and economic development.
+Currently Director of the Oxford Martin School at the University of Oxford and Professorial Fellow at Balliol College, Oxford (since 2016), Mr. Steiner brings to the position extensive senior leadership experience, both at the grass-roots and highest levels of international policymaking addressing environmental sustainability, social equity and economic development.

-Born in 1961, his educational background includes a Bachelor of Arts from the University of Oxford, as well as a Master of Arts from the University of London with specialization in development economics, regional planning, and international development and environment policy.
-He also studied at the German Development Institute in Berlin, as well as the Harvard Business School.
+Born in 1961, Mr. Steiner’s educational background includes a Bachelor of Arts degree from Oxford, as well as a Master of Arts degree from the University of London, with specialization in development economics, regional planning and international development and environment policy.
+He also studied at the German Development Institute in Berlin, and at Harvard Business School.